 A study sponsor refers to the source or entity that funds the study.
 A study may have more than one sponsor.
 A sponsor, for example, can be a governmental agency, a pharmaceutical company, a philanthropic organization, or an individual.
 Often however, the sponsor is a federal agency such as the NIH or a pharmaceutical company.
 In the United States, sponsors spend approximately $100 billion annually on health care-related research (reference).
 In addition to supporting the study, a sponsor may be involved in its design and conduct.
 In investigator-initiated studies, the PI designs the study and then seeks a sponsor.
 Once a study is approved for funding by the sponsor, the PI must apply and obtain permission (approval) from the Institutional Review Board (IRB) to conduct the study.

 The IRB is a committee that is comprised of doctors, scientists, and clergy and other non-medical persons and is charged with performing key functions related to the conduct of the research study.
 IRBs review, approve, and monitor clinical studies.
-When IRB members review a study, they make sure that the study is scientifically sound, ethical, and in compliance with all federal, state and local regulations related to the protection of human subjects (reference).
-In the United States, the Food and Drug Administration (FDA) and the Office of Human Subjects Research (OHSR) have empowered IRBs to ensure the ethical conduct of clinical research.
+When IRB members review a study, they make sure that the study is scientifically sound, ethical, and in compliance with all federal, state and local regulations related to the protection of human subjects.
+In the United States, the Food and Drug Administration (FDA) and the Office for Human Research Protections (OHRP) have empowered IRBs to ensure the ethical conduct of clinical research.

 The most important person of all in every clinical trial is the study volunteer, often called a study participant.
 Without these volunteers no clinical research can be done.